NavaraCloudServices/github-copilot-groundschool/README.md

 If you still do not have an active Copilot license, a 30 day trial can be requested here: https://github.com/github-copilot/signup.

-### Work with GitHub Codespaces

-Environment is already configured to work with GitHub Codespaces, you can find the configuration files in the `.devcontainer` folder.

-To start programming, just start a new codespace.
-You are ready to go and don't need to install anything.

 ### IDE Extensions

 Please update your IDE to the latest version.
 This is important to have the best experience with GitHub Copilot.